antronerds/r2-tutorials/docs/One_Gene_View.md

-Step 1: Selecting a gene
+Step 1: Select the View a Gene module
 ---------------

 1. Use “Single Dataset” in field 1 and make sure that the “Tumor